-As of 2013, Kazakhstan was the fourth-largest producer and consumer of asbestos, mining 242,000 metric tons of it.
+As of 2016, Kazakhstan was the fourth-largest producer of asbestos, mining 215,000 metric tons.
 Since 1965, Kostanai Minerals has mined asbestos from Djetygarinskoe, one of the five largest asbestos deposits in the world.
 Located in northern Kazakhstan, it holds 37 million tons of asbestos.

 While Kazakhstan exports most of the mineral it mines, it does consume some.
 Houses, apartment buildings, hospitals, schools, commercial buildings, brakes and other products are manufactured with contaminated products.
 Recent developments, however, may turn this trend.

 In 2009, 75 participants of a conference on the use of chrysotile asbestos and its health effects recommended the Kazakh government support a national program to eliminate asbestos-related diseases.
 Since the conference, the first of its kind in Kazakhstan, other seminars on the side effects of the mineral have pushed the notion that Kazakh citizens are ill-informed about these materials.
 Those leading the seminars say there is now stronger public participation in monitoring existing asbestos regulations.